Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 # What about "Play to find out?"

 One of the best aspects of PbtA games is the idea of "play to find out."
-Even if the Keeper knows the threats, they should never plan out the course of the game in advance.
+Even if [[the Keeper]] knows [[the threats]], they should never plan out the course of the game in advance.
 We don't have to violate this principle in order to run a tight game.
-Every decision you make can move the story forward.
+Every decision you make can move the story [[forward]].
 Timeline notes like 'Rising Action' or 'The Big Break' are guides for scene framing.

 Once the team has assembled, let the players take their time with their investigation and banter.
 Make them work a bit more, with **investigate a mystery** results that lead them to new threats rather than providing straightforward answers.
-Later, when the finale approaches, your choices can drive the hunters more directly to the finish; don't hold anything back.
+Later, when the finale approaches, your choices can drive [[the hunters]] more directly to the finish; don't [[hold]] anything back.

 # Other Applications

-While the examples provided here are tailored for *Monster of the Week*, the concepts can be applied to other games.
+While the [[examples]] provided here are tailored for *Monster of the Week*, the concepts can be applied to [[other games]].
 I started making timelines for my organized play of *Dungeons & Dragons* games.
-In the tight time frames provided, I found myself struggling to make time for the setpiece fights at the end of the scenario.
+In the tight time frames provided, I found myself struggling to make time for the setpiece [[fights]] at the end of the scenario.
 There's only so much you can do to speed up play in games with figures and tactical maps.
 I found it took about 75 minutes to do a big set-piece a battle justice.
 By planning around that, and taking some notes about how long an average turn takes, I could adjust the rest of the scenario accordingly.

 When we're rushed by the time constraints of a convention game, we risk a mediocre finale or asking players to somehow finish the game in another location.
 With a little planning, you can focus play time on your priorities and take command of the temporal game space.